Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-YCSB-YugaByteDB.md

 * a Jupyter notebook server at http://localhost:8888

-## Perform Execution Benchmark
+## Perform YCSB Benchmark - Execution only

-The default behaviour of bexhoma is that several different settings of the loading component are compared.
-We might only want to benchmark the workloads of YCSB in different configurations and have a fixed loading phase.

 For performing the experiment we can run the [ycsb file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/ycsb.py).